Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP

-Simple solutions such as using a list of banned words \citep{raffel2019exploring} fall short of mitigating this problem: Not only do they not reliably keep language models from generating biased text (Figure~\ref{figure:motivational-example}, top), but they also prevent them from gaining knowledge of topics related to the banned words, so it is inherently difficult to decide which words to ban.\footnote{For example, the list of banned words used by \citet{raffel2019exploring} contains phrases like ``tied up'', ``taste my'' and ``make me some'' and terms such as ``sex'', ``nudity'' and ``erotic''.} Building training datasets with more care and deliberation, an alternative solution discussed by \citet{bender2021dangers}, is important, especially for addressing linguistic and cultural variation in online and other forms of communication.
+Building training datasets with more care and deliberation, an alternative solution discussed by \citet{bender2021dangers}, is important, especially for improving linguistic and cultural diversity in online and other forms of communication.
 However, for large language models that are available for common global languages, it is desirable to also have other mechanisms to address bias because dataset curation and documentation is extremely resource intensive, given the amount of data required.
-It can also necessitate building different training sets and, accordingly, training different models for each desired behavior, which can cause high environmental impact \citep{strubell-etal-2019-energy}.
-We therefore argue that, instead of trusting that a model will \emph{implicitly} learn desired behaviors from the training data, we should make \emph{explicit} how we expect it to behave at test time: If a model is told which biases are undesired -- and it is able to discern their presence --, it should be able to avoid them even if they are present in some of the texts it has been trained on.
+It can also necessitate building different training sets and, accordingly, training different models for each desired behavior, which can result in high environmental impact \citep{strubell-etal-2019-energy}.